How it all began

 It's pretty cool when an off-handed comment leads to solving a modern technology challenge and the start of a successful business - sort of like companies that were conceptualized on a paper napkin.
 In this case, Data Expedition, Inc., or DEI, has its roots in 1990s research by Ph.D. student Seth Noble that became - arguably - the 21st century data transport solution for 21st century network demands.

-Seth, the founder and president of DEI, studied engineering and computer science at Caltech where he earned his Bachelor and Master of Science degrees in 1994.
-He then attended the University of Oklahoma where he began to research advanced network communication protocols, and in 1999 was awarded a Ph.D. in the field of Computer Science for his work in developing the Multipurpose Transaction Protocol (MTP) technology.
+Seth, the founder and president of DEI, studied engineering and computer science at Caltech where he earned dual Bachelor and Master of Science degrees in 1994.
+He then attended the University of Oklahoma where he began to research advanced network communication protocols, and in 1999 was awarded a Ph.D. in the field of Computer Science for his work in developing the Multipurpose Transaction Protocol® (MTP) technology.
 Protected by several patents, MTP is the backbone of DEI solutions and still the world's only commercial file transport software that automatically adapts to any network without relying on legacy transport protocols.

 "It was a shocking thing to hear," recalls Seth.
 "It went against everything Dr. Thompson had been teaching us about innovation and forward thinking."

 The comment stuck in Seth's mind for more than a year until the University of Oklahoma's newly independent Computer Science department gave him an extraordinary opportunity: to conduct fully funded doctoral research in any area of his choice.
-With the "if there was a better way" comment still fresh in his head, the doctoral candidate chose to research the creation of a new data transport protocol optimized for modern applications and networks.
+With the "if there was a better way" comment still fresh in his mind, the doctoral candidate chose to research the creation of a new data transport protocol optimized for modern applications and networks.

 The initial goal for the technology was to provide a platform for performing rapid database queries and audio-video streaming.
 By 1997, MTP was capable of performing reliable data retrievals with zero connection overhead and could stream real-time telephone conversations across congested network backbones with no drop-outs and minimal latency - a milestone.
 But in the process of this development, it became apparent that the limitations of TCP presented many more opportunities for improving data transport across industries.
 By the time he completed his dissertation in 1999, the now Dr. Noble had expanded the technology to provide general purpose data retrieval across wide area networks at speeds four to 10 times faster than TCP.